hivemq/hivemq-testcontainer/readme.md

 Since the JUnit 4 `HiveMQContainerRule` and the JUnit 5 `HiveMQContainerExtension` directly inherit all methods from the [Testcontainer's](https://github.com/testcontainers) `GenericContainer` the container can be customized as desired.

+## Contributing

+If you want to contribute to HiveMQ MQTT Client, see the [contribution guidelines](CONTRIBUTING.md).

+## License

+HiveMQ MQTT Client is licensed under the `APACHE LICENSE, VERSION 2.0`.
+A copy of the license can be found [here](LICENSE).